PTC-Education/SpatialToolbox-RaspberryPi/README.md

 - On the Raspberry Pi, open the web browser and navigate to this Github
 - Once here, git clone this repository onto your Raspberry Pi
 - Then, move the `RPi_Downloads.sh` file onto your **DESKTOP**.
 You can do this by clicking and dragging, or you can do it through terminal using `mv` commands.
+  - If you are unable to drag the file, type `sudo chown –R $USER /home/pi` into a terminal window, which will give you permissions.
 - After, open Terminal and `cd` into your Desktop.
 Type in `sudo bash RPi_Downloads.sh`
 - This will run the bash file, which will download all things Spatial Toolbox related to your Raspberry Pi.
 This can take anywhere between 10-25min depending on your internet speed and SD card size
 - When the download finishes completely, close your Terminal window, and open a new Terminal window
 - Into this new Terminal window, type `sudo chown –R $USER /home/pi`.
 This will give you permissions to move, edit, and run files on your Raspberry Pi.
+This helps ensure that you don't have to type `sudo node server`.

 **Note:** To run the server, `cd` into your RaspberryPi-SpatialToolbox folder that will be downloaded, and then `cd` into the vuforia-spatial-edge-server folder.
 You can then run `node server` or `npm start` on the terminal. **EXPLAINED IN STEP 5**